rtrelease/Jetson-Symbolics-Neuromorphics/DoctorAnatomy.md

 Chatbots (e.g., ChatGPT) have been popularly adopted for educational applications like essay writing, raising many reasonable concerns and issues for students, teachers, and administrators.
 From an adoption perspective, in the context of adult self-directed learning, there is reasonable concern about the accuracy, validity and biases of information communicated by potential 'AI tutors'.

-[This month's Communications of the ACM](https://m-cacm.acm.org/magazines/2023/12/278146-thus-spake-chatgpt/fulltext) has a particularly timely excellent piece on educational uses for ChatGPT by Subhabrata Dutta and Tanmoy Chakraborty.
+[This month's Communications of the ACM](https://m-cacm.acm.org/magazines/2023/12/278146-thus-spake-chatgpt/fulltext) has a particularly timely analytic piece on popular uses for ChatGPT, by Subhabrata Dutta and Tanmoy Chakraborty.

 ##### Materials and Methods